Freelance Websites

 6. Improve your skills

-To improve your skills, be it writing, building WordPress websites, or any other skill, you will need to practice them BH building side projects and examples of projects that you want clients to pay you for.
-Bear in mind that if you have excellent project examples to show for your skills automatically gives you an edge over your competitors.
+Bear in mind that excellent project examples to show your skills automatically give you an edge over your competitors.
 This means that you stand a better chance of landing the jobs that you’re applying for.

-Another important point worth noting is that highly trained freelancers command a high price tag that clients are willing to pay for.
-They often get paid more than less qualified freelancers for the same project.
 This does not imply that you are disadvantaged for your lack of training in a particular field.
 There is a way out.
-Enroll for online classes in that particular field to better equip yourself and get your level with your highly trained competitors.
+Enroll in online classes in that particular field to better equip yourself and get your level with your highly trained competitors.

 7. Decide how much you will charge